 E. coli O157:H7 infection may result in death, especially in older people, whether hemolytic-uremic syndrome develops or not.

 Diagnosis of E. coli Infections

-Culture of samples of infected tissue
+Culture of samples of urine, stool, or other infected material

-Samples of blood, stool, sometimes urine, or other infected material are taken and sent to a laboratory to grow (culture) the bacteria.
+Samples of blood, stool, urine, or other infected material are taken and sent to a laboratory to grow (culture) the bacteria.
 Identifying the bacteria in the sample confirms the diagnosis.

 If E. coli O157:H7 is suspected, doctors do a stool test for Shiga toxins, which are produced by these bacteria.
 This test provides results quickly.

-If the bacteria are identified, they may be tested to see which antibiotics are effective (a process called susceptibility testing Testing of a Microorganism's Susceptibility and Sensitivity to Antimicrobial Drugs Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+If the bacteria are identified, they may be tested to see which antibiotics are effective (a process called susceptibility testing Testing a Microorganism's Susceptibility and Sensitivity to Antimicrobial Drugs Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
 Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ).

 If E. coli O157:H7 is detected, blood tests must be done frequently to check for hemolytic-uremic syndrome.